sbb-design-systems/lyne-components/src/components/dialog/dialog-title/readme.md

 ## States

-The title can have a `negative` state which is automatically synchronised with the negative state of the dialog.
+The title can have a `negative` state which is automatically synchronized with the negative state of the dialog.

 In addition, the title can be hidden when scrolling down the content, to provide more space for reading the content itself; this can be done thanks to the `hide-on-scroll` property, which can determine whether to hide the title and up to which breakpoint.